Kevin Woodford: Television presenting and acting career

+In October 2000 he appeared on Open House with Gloria Hunniford for Channel 5.

+In June 2002 he appeared on the first episode of So You Think You're a Good Driver? by BBC One.

+Between January and November 2004, he appeared on 3 episodes of the cooking series Reality Bites by ITV.

+Starting in October 2004, he presented and co-produced a 104 part series titled Planet Cook, in which he played "Captain Cook."
+Roughly half of the episodes were broadcast by CBBC and BBC One between 2004 and 2005, with the rest broadcast on Channel 4 between 2008 and 2010.
+It was later shown in Australia.

+In 2006 he starred in Celebrity Tudor Wedding, and The All Star Talent Show, both of which were by Channel 5.

 He has also presented Songs of Praise and the live topical debate magazine show The Heaven and Earth Show.

-He travelled the world as Jill Dando's co-presenter on BBC Summer Holiday and Presenter for BBC's Holiday programme for 5 years.

 He has also acting roles in Doctors (Robert Hale).
 For BBC's 'Fasten your Seatbelt' series he demonstrated his ability as a New York taxi driver, entertainer on board 'Oriana', deck hand on a tall ship, and concierge at the Mandarin Oriental Hotel in Hong Kong.

 He presented Big Kevin, Little Kevin for the BBC, has written and published 7 cookery books and is the only chef in Europe to have had his own recipes used on a set of Isle of Man postage stamps and was the recipient of 'This is Your Life' for BBC1.
 He has also appeared on Lily Savage's Blankety Blank.

 Woodford began reporting on consumer show Watchdog in 2015.

+Since March 2022, he has been appearing on GB News' Saturday Morning Show with Esther McVey and Philip Davies, and GB News' Breakfast with Stephen and Anne with Anne Diamond and Stephen Dixon on Sundays, where he talks about what's in the newspapers on both shows.

-Woodford now appears on GB News Saturday Morning Show with Esther McVey and Philip Davies.
-In addition he also appears occasionally on Steve Wright in the Afternoon on BBC Radio 2.
+In addition he also appeared occasionally on Steve Wright in the Afternoon on BBC Radio 2.